rfprod/wdsdu/README.md

 ## Overview

-DevSetupDebianUnuntu - an installation script and instructions for Debian/Ubuntu web-development environment deployment.
+An installation script and instructions for Debian/Ubuntu web-development environment deployment.

 ### Application